-Students may only enter the Maintenance Workshop compound during operating hours (7.30am - 4.00pm), and only at the invitation of a staff member.
+Students may only enter the Maintenance Workshop compound during operating hours (Monday to Thursday, 7:30 am - 4:00 pm and Friday, 7:30 am - 2 pm), and only at the invitation of a staff member.

 Unauthorised Activities

 Neither the College Council, officers, agents, employees nor its insurers take any responsibility for death, personal injury, economic loss or damage of any nature which occurs as a result of, or in connection with, any unauthorised activity.
 Persons involved in such activities are liable to fines or suspension.
 An unauthorised activity is any activity not authorised by the Principal.